 - Mix all wet ingredients in a bowl.½ cup maple syrup, ½ cup peanut butter, 2-3 tablespoons plant milk, 1 teaspoon vanilla extract

-- Then, add the rest of the ingredients to the bowl.
-Stir until a dough forms.
-You might need to use your hands at the end as the dough is quite dry.1 cup rolled oats, ½ cup protein powder, ⅓ cup chocolate chips, 1 teaspoon ground cinnamon
+- Then, add the rest of the ingredients to the bowl.1 cup rolled oats, ½ cup vanilla protein powder, ⅓ cup chocolate chips, 1 teaspoon ground cinnamon

-- Using your hands, press the dough mixture into the baking pan.
-Pop it into the freezer to firm up for at least 30 minutes.
+- Using damp hands, firmly press the dough mixture into the baking pan.
+Pop it into the freezer to firm up for at least an hour.

 - Once the dough has been set, slice them up and serve!